ec-europa/europa-component-library/src/website/src/pages/eu/core-template/index.md

 order: 4
 title: Core template
 ---
-The core website is europa.eu
+The core website is europa.eu (work in progress)

 ## Anatomy